GrimoireGL/grimoire.gl/source/guide/materials/webgl-basics.md

 ## Rendering pipelines

 Making sure rendering tasks being able to calculated independently, WebGL has specification that make sure how a polygons are calculated, what kind of arguments should be passed to GPU.
+And the calculation order and what should do in each stage is called `Rendering pipeline`.
 We need to know how to calculated a polygon to be displayed.

 ![](./images/polygon.svg)